Thomas Frost (writer): Magic history

 Frost wrote three books on the history of magic.
 His Lives of the Conjurers (1876) is considered to be the first significant history of magic.
 M. Thomas Inge described the book as "a full-fledged chronicle of magic and an invaluable reference work".

 The magician Harry Houdini wrote that they were the "best books of their kind up to the time of their publication, but they are marked by glaring errors, showing that Frost compiled rather than investigated."

 Frost's book Lives of the Conjurers is said to contain errors in relation to the magician Wiljalba Frikell.
 Magic historian Walter B. Gibson noted that "the information offered by Mr. Thomas Frost and his successors, concerning Frikell, is in the main incorrect and unreliable."

-Death and legacy
+Death

 Thomas Frost died 16 July 1908.